droidthings/IntrusionDetection/Documentation/Grafana.md

 ![G-7]

 The implementation and mechanisms involved in Granfa and influxDB are much more.
 It can be extended to various other application as related to IoT.
-Follow the below links for more better understanding via videos of the techilogies used in this project.
+Follow the below links to get a better understanding via videos of the technologies used in this project.

 https://www.youtube.com/results?search_query=influxdb-grafana